 During the first months of fieldwork we focussed on the use of participatory research techniques which were geared not only at gaining general knowledge about the research villages, but especially in creating a rapport of trust with the villagers.
 For this purpose we developed a participatory tool called the village picture book (Mazzucato and Niemeijer 1996c).
-We asked two women and two men who were selected by the village chief, to make photographs of the village depicting the village picture book was an original way to begin working with the villagers that broke from their previous experiences with outsiders.
-Villagers were genuinely interested in creating such a book "to show to their children and their children"s children".
+We asked two women and two men who were selected by the village chief, to make photographs of the village depicting the village history, their livelihoods, and their day-to-day activities.
+The project to make a village picture book was an original way to begin working with the villagers that broke from their previous experiences with outsiders.
+Villagers were genuinely interested in creating such a book "to show to their children and their children".
 It became a joint project that allowed us to learn some general aspects about our research villages, but most importantly, it produced an initial platform for communication (Röling 1994) which broke down the unidirectional researcher-respondent relationship that is typical of most research projects.